AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 ## `config:show`

-Shows configuration value for given path.
-If path is not specified, all saved values will be shown

 ```bash
 bin/magento config:show [--scope [SCOPE]] [--scope-code [SCOPE-CODE]] [--] [<path>]
 ```

 Shows configuration value for given path.
 If path is not specified, all saved values will be shown

 ### `path`